musondaAlexander/Portfolio_Projects/realtime_users_pipeline/STREAMING_ENHANCEMENTS.md

 - ✅ **Career-relevant** - Kafka is in high demand
 - ⚠️ **More complex** - But worth the learning investment

-**Quick Win (If Short on Time) - Option 3 (WebSocket)**:
-- ✅ Fast to implement (1 hour)
-- ✅ Demonstrates real-time streaming concepts
-- ⚠️ Not production-grade
-- ⚠️ Less impressive to technical interviewers

 **Minimal Change - Option 1 (Micro-batching)**:
 - ✅ 5-minute config change
 - ✅ Improves existing setup